RsyncOSX is a GUI ontop of the command line utility

 Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
 There are two options to setup passwordless logins.
 The advised setup is by utilizing ssh-keys.

-Snapshot is not possible with rsync daemon setup.
+Snapshots is not possible with rsync daemon setup.

 How to add and execute single tasks

 It is easy to add a first configuration and execute your first synchronize task.